-(3) IME Training.
+(34) IME Training.

-(a) The IME provider training curriculum must be approved by the director before the training is given.
+An outside vendor may provide initial IME training to providers wanting to become an IME provider, as long as the training is approved by the director before it is provided. (a) The IME provider training curriculum must be approved by the director before the training is given.
 Any party may submit a curriculum to the director for approval.
 The curriculum must include:

-- (A) A training outline,
+(A) A training outline,

-- (B) Goals,
+(B) Goals,

-- (C) Objectives,
+(C) Objectives,

-- (D) The method of training, and
+(D) The method of training, and

-- (E) All topics addressed in Appendix B.
+(E) All topics addressed in Appendix B.